serhat-yildiz/serhat-yildiz/README.md

 - 🔭 I'm currently focusing on **Frontend Development**
 - 🌱 I'm continuously learning and improving my skills
-- 👨‍💻 All of my projects are available on [GitHub](https://github.com/serhat-yildiz)
+- 👨‍💻 All of my projects are available on <a href="https://github.com/serhat-yildiz" target="_blank" rel="noopener noreferrer">GitHub</a>